 How to Maintain Your Composite Deck

 Composite decks are extremely easy to maintain.
 Just sweep it every once in a while when you notice accumulating leaves, twigs or other debris.
 At the end and beginning of the outdoor season, it’s also a good idea to give your deck a thorough rinse with a hose.
-And just like with any type of flooring, if you spill something on your deck, try to wipe it clean as soon as possible to avoid staining and attracting insects.
+Finally, just like with any type of flooring, if you spill something on your deck, try to wipe it clean as soon as possible to avoid staining and attracting insects.

 Long-term Value of a Composite Deck

 A composite deck has a higher upfront cost than a wooden deck.
-According to the recent Cost vs. Value Report for the Baltimore area, an average cost of a basic 16×20 composite deck is about $15,000 for a mid-range project and $36,000 for an upscale deck.
+According to the recent Cost vs. Value Report for the Baltimore area, the average cost of a basic 16×20 composite deck is about $15,000 for a mid-range project and $36,000 for an upscale deck.
 You can expect to recoup between 67% and 77% of this cost upon selling your home.
 In addition to that, consider the annual savings from not having to strip and refinish your deck.
-For comparison, the cost of refinishing a deck of the same size over the period of 10 years can range from $7K to $17K, depending on whether you do it yourself or choose to hire someone.
+For comparison, the cost of refinishing a deck of the same size over a period of 10 years can range from $7K to $17K, depending on whether you do it yourself or choose to hire someone.